Step 1

 • Define a team

-In the deployment phase, you will ensure that everything that has been defined upstream applies.
-At this level, project monitoring must truly be regular and rigorous.
+In the deployment phase, you'll make sure that everything defined upstream is applied.
+At this stage, project monitoring must be regular and rigorous.

-How do you know if your ERP project can be qualified as successful?
+How do you know if your ERP project has been a success?

-To do this, you must establish a list of your expectations .
-The agenda defined in the framing phase gives you an initial direction.
+To do this, you need to draw up a list of your expectations.
+The agenda defined in the scoping phase gives you an initial direction.
 Answer the following question: who needs what and when?

-This will help you define the key moments of the project on a precise timeline so that you can measure its success at the end.
+This will help you to define the project's key moments on a precise timetable so that you can measure its success at the end.

 Here are 3 keys to making your ERP project a success: